Skip to content

 daphne --vec --MYTECH --grain-size 10 --num-threads 4 --PERCPU --SEQPRI --hyperthreading --debug-mt my_script.daphne

-In this example, the daphne system will execute my_script.daphne with the following configuration:
+In this example, DAPHNE will execute my_script.daphne with the following configuration:

 1. the vectorized engine is enabled due to --vec